lklkevin/pear/README.md

 # **Pear: An LLM-Based Math Practice Problem Generator**
+## **Notice**
+This repository is a public mirror of a private group project originally developed for CSC301 at the University of Toronto.
+The original repo is private due to organizational settings; we cannot open it directly.
+You can find the private upstream at `https://github.com/csc301-2025-s/project-27-the-avengers` (permission granted under MIT).

 ## **Introduction**
 Pear is a web service designed to help students generate additional math practice problems with verified final answers.
 By uploading a document containing math problems (e.g., past exams, homework sheets, lecture slides), students can generate a completely new set of similar problems to aid their learning and exam preparation.
 See [here](https://drive.google.com/file/d/1Tenv1cBELECxWy-v68WyUtQ3HXreyZaQ/view?usp=sharing) for a full video demo of the project.